 While the company operating the vessel did require inspections of the switchboards, the NTSB found that it lacked practical guidance to checking all of the thousands of wires and terminal connections on a vessel.

-Another issue brought up during the presentations was the problems investigators had with recovering data and audio from the ship's vessel data recorder (VDR), which is kind of like a black box for ships.
+Another issue brought up during Tuesday's presentation the were problems investigators encountered recovering data and audio from the ship's vessel data recorder (VDR), similar to a black box on airplanes.

 Several streams of data were not recorded during the blackouts on the ship, and the recorded bridge audio was "destructively mixed."